 2017 Women in Business Conference

-IWiB will host the 2nd annual INSEAD Women in Business Conference at the INSEAD Asia Campus in Singapore on 22 November 2017 from 4:30 PM to 9:30 PM.
+IWiB hosted the 2nd INSEAD Women in Business Conference at the INSEAD Asia Campus in Singapore on 22 November 2017 from 4:30 PM to 9:30 PM.

-This year’s theme is Social Disruption: Momentum for Change.
+This year’s theme was Social Disruption: Momentum for Change.
 This is part two of last year’s event.

-We invite all INSEAD students, NAA, and public to join us in this engaging conversation and networking event where we have an exciting list of confirmed speakers:
+We invited all INSEAD students, NAA, and public to join us in this engaging conversation and networking event where we had an exciting list of speakers:

 Illian Mihov, Dean, INSEAD

 Pilasinee Kittikachorn, Partner and Managing Director, Bangkok, BCG

 Michelle Simmons, General Manager, Southeast Asia New Markets, Microsoft

 Kay Formanek, Founder and CEO, Diversity and Performance

 Mandy Lamb, Group Country Manager, Regional Southeast Asia & Global Client Management, Visa